newjersey/navigator.business.nj.gov/web/roadmaps/tasks/form-business-entity.md

 Form the legal structure that you will operate under, and register that structure and name with the state of New Jersey.

 To complete this step, you must have:
-- Desired Name
+- Available Business Name
 - Legal Structure
-- NAICS code
+- NAICS code (optional)
-- EIN
+- EIN (optional)
+- Business Description
+- Business Address
 - Registered Agent
 - Payment Credit Card or E-Check